vrenkens/nabu/nabu/computing/README.md

 parameters.
 Multiple workers can work in parallel.
 A worker job normally runs on a GPU.

-## Standart
+## Standard

-The standart computing modes do not use a distributed comuting system (Like HTCondor or Kubernetes) but rely on the user to determine on what machines they want to run the scripts.
+The standard computing modes do not use a distributed comuting system (Like HTCondor or Kubernetes) but rely on the user to determine on what machines they want to run the scripts.